SrihasRC/Netflix-Clone/README.md

 # Netflix Clone
-okay, not so much just used HTML and CSS
+okay, not so much just used HTML and CSS :)

-bye!
+bye!!!